10 Best HVAC Companies in Brick, NJ

 Cost of HVAC Installation and Maintenance in Brick

 • Split or mini-split: Homes without ductwork for central air often have split or mini-split HVAC systems.
-These systems consist of indoor units in each room to regulate temperature.
+These systems consist of indoor units in each room to control temperature.
 These indoor units connect to an outdoor unit.

-• Hybrid split: A hybrid split HVAC system works almost the same as a standard split system.
-It has the advantage of having the capability to use either gas or electricity for power.
+• Hybrid split: A hybrid split HVAC system functions comparably to a regular split system.
+It provides flexibility by having the option to use either electricity or gas for energy.

-HVAC maintenance prices vary based on the specific services needed.
-HVAC systems can be complicated and potentially require several different services.
-Fees for typical jobs are as follows:
+HVAC maintenance prices vary based on the services needed.
+HVAC systems are complicated and may need a number of types of maintenance.
+Prices for common jobs are as follows:

 HVAC Unit TypeCost